Hauppauge Capture Download

 - Disconnect the USB Cable from the HD PVR Pro 60.
 This can be done with the HD PVR Pro 60 connected to a PC or connected stand alone.

-- While unpowered, plug the SD card into HD PVR Pro 60
+- While unpowered, plug the SD card with the firmware file into HD PVR Pro 60's SSD slot.

-- Hold in the snapshot button, and then connect the USB cable.
-Wait until the white LEDs are flashing.
+- The white LEDs will flash for about a minute.
 You can release the snapshot button while the white lights are flashing.

-- Once firmware upgrade is complete, the LED's will turn green.
+- Once firmware upgrade is complete, the LED's will stop flashing.

-You can verify the firmware version in Hauppauge Capture -> Advanced Options -> Firmware
+You can verify the firmware version in Hauppauge Capture -> Advanced -> Firmware

 - Step 1: connect the HDMI Out from your cable box (or other HDMI video source which does not have HDCP copy protection) to the HDMI In on the Pro 60.

 Then connect the HDMI Out on the Pro 60 to your TV set or TV monitor.